betocostadev/fullstackopen/README.md

 ### Contents

 - Part 0: Fundamentals of Web Apps
+  - a: General info
+  - b: Fundamentals of Web Apps
 - Part 1: Introduction to React
 - Part 2: Communicating with server
 - Part 3: Programming a server with Node.js and Express